Skip to main content

 Exporting

-When exporting the data back to the .po file, the placeholders are converted back to the original format.
+When exporting the data back to the .xml file, the placeholders are converted back to the original format.

 Array support